RupeshPanta/Web3_Node_Basic_Api/README.md

 # Web3_Node_Basic_Api

 This is a simple Rest API that has CRUD functionality.
-I created this using Node, Mongodb as database and express as Server.
+I created this using Node, Mongodb as database and express as Server and have used postman to test http methods.

 # Simple REST API